openstack-archive/ansible-role-redhat-subscription/README.md

 About repositories
 ------------------

-If you are using an activation key, the repositories that are associated to the subscription are configured in the Red Hat portal or in your local instance of Satellite.
-You can't specify rhsm_repos parameter if you are using rhsm_activation_key.
+If you are using an activation key with Satellite, the repositories that are associated to the subscription are configured in your local instance of Satellite.
+You can't specify rhsm_repos parameter if you are using rhsm_activation_key with Satellite.
-Otherwise, if you use rhsm_username and rhsm_password, you can use rhsm_repos to select which parameters are deployed.
+Otherwise, when using Portal registration method you can use either rhsm_username and rhsm_password or activation key and you can use rhsm_repos to select which repos get deployed.

 Example Playbook with Red Hat portal